9 Top-Rated Day Trips from Tokyo

 - Exploring Mount Fuji: A Visitor's Guide

-Drawing huge crowds ever since it opened in 1983, Tokyo Disneyland (Tōkyō Dizunīrando) contains many of the most popular Disney attractions and restaurants known to theme park fans.
-What makes it a truly memorable experience for westerners, however, are the many unique attractions included here, such as Pinocchio's Daring Journey, The Eternal Seas (a deep sea film adventure), and Meet the World (a presentation of Japan's rich history), as well as the World Bazaar, a unique twist to the Main Streets of other Disney parks that is completely covered.
+Drawing huge crowds ever since it opened in 1983, Tokyo Disneyland (Tōkyō Dizunīrando) is an easy one-hour commute from downtown Tokyo and contains many of the most popular Disney attractions and restaurants known to theme park fans.
+What makes it a truly memorable experience for westerners, however, are the many unique attractions included here and not seen at the company's other parks, such as Pinocchio's Daring Journey; 20,000 Leagues Under the Sea; as well as the World Bazaar, a unique twist to the Main Streets of other Disney parks that is completely covered.
 In addition, up to 300 entertainers appear daily in stage shows, musical performances, and parades, along with Mickey and numerous other Disney characters.
-Tokyo Disneyland also boasts more than 27 places to eat ranging from snack bars to elaborate gourmet restaurants.
+Tokyo Disneyland also boasts numerous places to eat, ranging from snack bars to elaborate gourmet restaurants, and that's a good thing, as you'll easily spend the best part of a day exploring this attraction (and don't forget those Fastpasses).

 Address: 1-1 Maihama, Urayasu, Chiba Prefecture 279-0031

 Shinjuku forms the western outskirts of Tokyo and makes for a fun day trip from the city's bustling downtown core (it's an easy 10-kilometer trip by subway).
-In addition to its vibrant shopping and entertainment districts, Shinjuku is popular for its lovely Shinjuku Gyoen National Garden, a five-minute walk from the train station and famous for its splendid Japanese garden design.
-Once the private gardens of the wealthy Naito family, this 145-acre park fell into the possession of the Imperial household towards the end of the 19th century before transferring to the state after WWII.
+In addition to its vibrant shopping and entertainment districts, Shinjuku is popular for the lovely Shinjuku Gyoen National Garden.
+An easy five-minute stroll from the train station, this attraction is famous for its splendid Japanese garden design.
+Once the private gardens of the wealthy Naito family, the 145-acre park fell into the possession of the Imperial household towards the end of the 19th century before transferring to the state after WWII.
 Also a botanical garden, it boasts a variety of plant specimens from around the world, dividing them into European and Japanese sections.
-The models for the European section were French parks and English landscaped gardens, while the Japanese section, with its pretty Chinese pavilion, attracts crowds in April when its 1,100 cherry trees comprising 34 different varieties blossom.
-Those who prefer chrysanthemums wait for November when chrysanthemum shows are held in the park, along with the splendid fall colors.
+The models for the European section were French parks and formal English landscaped gardens, while the Japanese section, with its pretty Chinese pavilion, attracts crowds in April when its 1,100 cherry trees, comprising 34 different varieties, blossom.
+Those who prefer chrysanthemums should wait until November, when chrysanthemum shows are held in the park, along with the splendid fall colors.

 Address: 11 Naitomachi, Shinjuku, Tokyo 160-0014